 hence “CustomDictionary.xml” file is just a placeholder for now (deleted).
 I will update the post once I find this.

 You can easily test if StyleCop Analyzers work by removing method documentation comments and adding extra space after curly braces, and you will see errors highlighted in red right away!
 See screenshot below.

-All in all, just a few small changes and we have StyleCop Analyzers working again in Visual Studio 2017 projects again.
+All in all, just a few small changes and we have Visual Studio 2017 StyleCop Analyzers working in our projects again.
 Happy coding!

 All source code can found on my GitHub.

 A previous blog post about Visual Studio 2015 is here.

 Seems like Visual Studio 2017 versions prior VS 2017 Preview 2 (15.3.0-pre.2.0+26606.0) may not pick up StyleCop.Analyzers ruleset during development and wrongly highlight code in red but would work just fine during the build.

 As Sam mentioned in the comment you need to set an absolute path to the ruleset file to make StyleCop.Analyzers work.
 As in the code snippet above, you could use $(SolutionDir) macro to achieve this.
 More macros on MSDN.